GeraudLuku/WallpaperApp/README.md

 <img src="/wallpy.png" height="200px"/> <br>

-Wallpyis a wallpaper application developed using Kotlin language
+Wallpyis a wallpaper application developed using Kotlin language. **NB: WE ARE NOW LIVE ON PLAYSTORE!!**

 # Screenshoots